 Basingstoke and Deane Canoe Club

-We fund hoist to help young disabled young people get in and out of canoes and kayaks.
+Hoist to help disabled young people get in and out of canoes

 Basingstoke and Deane Canoe Club, based on the Basingstoke Canal, provides safe paddlesport activities for disabled young people.
 Paddlesport activities include recreational kayaking and canoeing.